FREE SHIPPING ON ALL FEEL FREE ORDERS

 • Soft cheese

-Is Kava Safe During Breastfeeding?
+Is Kava Safe While Breastfeeding?

 Even after a baby is born, the responsibilities of a breastfeeding mother extend beyond her own nutritional needs.
 Breastfeeding mothers must be cautious about what they consume, knowing that trace amounts can still be passed through breast milk to the newborn, sometimes even affecting milk flow and supply.